linnovate/mean/CONTRIBUTING.md

 ## Overview

 The mean-cli project requires agreeing to the following CLA (contributor license agreement) for developers that would like to contribute code to the project.
-As contributors we appreciate your time and energy but the company behind the project - Linnoate Technologies LTD has spend alot of time and money and does not want merging a contribution to hurt the rights and control of the project
+As contributors we appreciate your time and energy, but the company behind the project - Linnoate Technologies LTD has invested alot of time and money and does not want merging a contribution to negatively affect the rights and control of the project.

-Please read the following text carefully and if you agree to it's content -
+Please read the following text carefully, and if you agree to it's content:

 1. Fork the project
 2. Add your name after the last name in the "I agree section below"